Mali - Niger Preview: The Mena hope to open their campaign with better showing than in 2012

-Last edition’s bronze medal winners will take on their fellow west Africans in the second Group B game, and will be aiming for a sizeable lead ahead of their next opposition
+Last edition’s bronze winners Mali will take on fellow west Africans Niger in the second Group B game, and will be aiming for a sizeable lead ahead of their next opposition

 By Kingsley Kobo

 N'Gonou, Boubacar, Lacina, Dante

 Mali, who finished third at the 2012 Africa Cup of Nations, experienced an important reshuffle before the departure of Alain Giresse, whom the local press still considers as the coach who revived the country’s modern football, leading the Eagles to the podium 41 years after their silver finish in 1972.

 A couple of players have also left the outfit due to injury, declining form and age, such as former captain Cedric Kante, Mamadou Diarra of Fulham and Bordeaux midfielder Abdou Traore.
 However, the present squad still boasts of top regulars such as current captain Seydou Keita, Cheick Diabate, Modibo Maiga and Adama Tamboura, who were also part of the 2012 success.

 New coach Patrice Carteron says his main contribution since arriving in July has been the upkeep of the team’s strength and ambition.
 Although the outfit did not enrol competitive sides for friendlies as part of their groundwork for South Africa 2013, the Frenchman believes that they enjoyed a satisfactory preparation altogether at home in Mali, where armed conflict is under way between loyalists and Islamic forces.
 This has also been a source of concern for most of the players, who have confessed fears for their family members.

 Mali will be aiming to snag three points over Niger to smooth their path to the upcoming cracker against Ghana, however, they will practice caution and respect for the Mena who ousted a plucky Guinean team to book their place.